wso2/docs-is/en/docs/guides/applications/local-outbound-auth-for-sp.md

             It is mandatory to enable the above option to authorize scopes for provisioned federated users.

-    -   **Always send back the authenticated list of identity providers** : Select this to send back the list of identity providers that the current user is authenticated by.
+    -   **Always send back the authenticated list of identity providers**: Select this to send back the list of identity providers that the current user is authenticated by.
-    -   **Use tenant domain in local subject identifier** : Select this to append the tenant domain to the local subject identifier.
+    -   **Use tenant domain in local subject identifier**: Select this to append the tenant domain to the local subject identifier.
-    -   **Use user store domain in local subject identifier** : Select this to append the user store domain that the user resides to the local subject identifier.
+    -   **Use user store domain in local subject identifier**: Select this to append the user store domain that the user resides to the local subject identifier.
-    -   **Use user store domain in roles** : This is selected by default, and appends the userstore domain name to user roles.
-If you do not want to append the userstore domain name to user roles, clear the check box.
+    -   **Use user store domain in roles**: This is selected by default and appends the user store domain name to user roles.
+Clear the check box if you do not want to append the user store domain name to user roles.

         !!! note
-            If a user role is not mapped to a service provider role, and you clear the **Use user store domain in roles** check box, the userstore domain name will be removed from the role claim value unless the userstore domain name is APPLICATION, INTERNAL, or WORKFLOW.
+            If a user role is not mapped to a service provider role, and you clear the **Use user store domain in roles** check box, the user store domain name will be removed from the role claim value unless the user store domain name is APPLICATION, INTERNAL, or WORKFLOW.

-    -   **Enable Authorization** : This option enables you to e ngage authorization policies for the service provider.
+    -   **Enable Authorization**: This option enables you to engage authorization policies for the service provider.
 For more information, see [Configuring Access Control Policy for a Service Provider](../../learn/configuring-access-control-policy-for-a-service-provider) .

 2. Select the **Authentication Type** you require from the available options.
 This is a required field.
-    -   If you choose **Local Authentication**, you need to select the local authentication option from the dropdown list.
+    -   If you choose **Local Authentication**, you must select the local authentication option from the dropdown list.
     -   If you choose **Federated Authentication**, you need to select the identity provider from the dropdown list.